copyninja/copyninja.info/content/devops/my_mail_setup.rst

    SyncState *
    Sync All

-Explanation to some interesting part in above configuration.
+Explanation for some interesting part in above configuration.
 One is the *PassCmd* which allows you to provide shell command to obtain the password for the account.
 This avoids filling in the password in configuration file.
 I'm using symmetric encryption with gpg and storing password some where on my disk.